All Episodes

 The House could adjourn, but that is somewhat unclear.

-Nobody knows the names of the people on this list that Kevin McCarthy has put together that would actually be a speaker pro tem that would basically be running the floor of the House in the interim while they continue to the process of electing a new speaker.
+Nobody knows the names of the people on this list that Kevin McCarthy has put together that would actually be a speaker pro tem that would basically be running the floor of the house in the interim while they continue to the process of electing a new speaker.

-So, you know, all my contacts on the floor are telling me, and I just got another text right now, too close to call, too close to everyone's saying it's too close to call.
+So, you know, all my contacts on the floor are telling me, and I just got another text right now, too close to call, too close to, everyone's saying it's too close to call.

-And but you know, again, it's pretty unprecedented.
+But, you know, again, it's pretty unprecedented.

 The election of Speaker Howell Cobb of Georgia took two weeks.